XBShu/node-rest-shop/README.md

-I'm using this project to learn how to build a RESTful API.
+In this project I aim to learn how to make a RESTful API using Node.js by following Academind's Node.js YouTube tutorials
-New features will first be added to the learn branch for testing and then pushed to master.